-Cassandra or MongoDB: Which NoSQL Databases to Choose?
+Cassandra vs MongoDB: Which NoSQL Databases to Choose?

 This article was published as a part of the Data Science Blogathon.

 - What is Cassandra?

 - Cassandra vs MongoDB: Data Model and Query Language

 - Comparison of Data Replication and Consistency Models

 - Key takeaways

 - Frequently Asked Questions

 Facebook initially developed Cassandra, which is now maintained by the Apache Software Foundation.
 It remains popular for large data applications due to its high availability, scalability, and fault-tolerant distributed design with no single point of failure.
 Cassandra supports data replication across multiple servers, making it ideal for write-intensive applications.